google/WebFundamentals/src/_langs/en/updates/2015-07-22-interact-with-ble-devices-on-the-web.markdown

 .catch(error => { console.log(error); });
 {% endhighlight %}

-If you use a custom Bluetooth GATT characteristic, `window.BluetoothUUID.getCharacteristic` definitely comes in handy.
-Calling it with `0x5678` will return `"00005678-0000-1000-8000-00805f9b34fb"`.
+If you use a custom Bluetooth GATT characteristic, you may provide either the full Bluetooth UUID or a short 16 or 32 bit form to `service.getCharacteristic`.

-{% highlight javascript %}
-...
-.then(service => {
-  var myCharacteristic = BluetoothUUID.getCharacteristic(0x5678);
-  return service.getCharacteristic(myCharacteristic);
-})
-{% endhighlight %}

 ### Write to a Bluetooth Characteristic